Atharv24/SnakeGym/README.md

 ```

 All dependencies required by this repo are listed in `requirements.txt`.
-You can install them manually or setup a virtual environment with Python 3.6 by running
+You can install them manually or setup a virtual environment with PyTorch and running

 ``` Batchfile
 pip install -r requirements.txt